Pompadour (hairstyle): Men's styles

-In the 1950s, while this hairstyle was not yet called the pompadour, it was donned by James Dean and Elvis Presley.
-It was known by other names (Quiff, DA, ducktail, jelly roll, Rocker, Greaser, or simply "the Elvis cut").
-During this era, the hairstyle had become a staple of greaser subculture and greaser gangs, especially among Italian American, Latin American, and Asian American greasers.
-Movies like Rebel Without a Cause, The Wild One, Grease, The Outsiders, The Lords of Flatbush, and American Me are reminiscent of the Greaser subculture.
+Popular music and film stars had a major influence on 1950s hairstyles.
+Elvis Presley and James Dean had a great influence on the high quiff-pompadour greased-up style or slicked-back style for men with heavy use of Brylcreem or pomade.
+The pompadour was a fashion trend in the 1950s, especially among male rockabilly artists and actors.
+A variation of this was the duck's ass (or in the UK "duck's arse"), also called the "duck's tail", the "ducktail", or simply the D.A.

 During the 1980s, the hair style was associated with the "rockabilly" culture, and adopted by those enamoured with vintage culture of the late 1950s and early 1960s, which included antique cars, hot rods, muscle cars, American folk music, greasers, Teddy Boys, rockabilly bands, and Elvis Presley impersonators.

-Celebrities known for wearing pompadours during the 1950s and 1960s include Little Richard and Afghanistan's Ahmad Zahir as well as actors such as James Dean, Marlon Brando, and Desi Arnaz.
+Celebrities known for wearing pompadours during the 1950s and 1960s include Little Richard as well as actors such as James Dean, Marlon Brando, and Desi Arnaz.

 There are Latin variants of the hairstyle across Latin America, with some European influence.
 In the United States, from the 1930s to the 1960s, the pompadour and ducktail were popular among many Latinos, such as Mexican American Chicanos, Cuban Americans and Puerto Ricans.

 Although the pompadour was popular across all ethnic and racial groups in the mid-20th century, it's maintained popularity among Italian Americans and the "goombah" or "Guido" subculture.
 The style is often utilized in shows like The Sopranos or Jersey Shore.
 Notable gangsters, such as John Gotti, have sported the hair style.